jgnewman/react-localstorage-tools/README.md

 function removeItem<K extends keyof Defaults>(key: K): void
 ```

-Automatically serializes and stores a value in localStorage.
+Removes a value from localStorage.
 Also publishes a `REMOVE` change event that can be observed via `subscribeToStorageChange`.

 ### `publishStorageChange`